inkandswitch/capstone/README.md

 `yarn launch-capstone`: Open the "capstone" chrome app.
 Run `yarn start` first `yarn launch-sidecar`: Open the "sidecar" chrome app.
 Run `yarn start` first `yarn launch-tests`: Open the "tests" chrome app.
 Run `yarn start` first

+We're using [`prettier`](https://prettier.io/) for code formatting.
+It should be recommended in the extensions tab of VSCode, and there is support for [other editors](https://prettier.io/docs/en/editors.html) as well.
+Otherwise, you can format the code by running `yarn format`.

 ## Widgets